angelinahli/cs230-final-project-datasets/README.md

     a.
 [Child-level data](wordbank_by_child)
     b.
 [Word-level data](wordbank_by_word)

+Note: This repository does not contain data from the movie scripts dataset -- you can download scripts from that dataset [at this link instead.](https://osf.io/zytmp/)

 ## CSV Reader

 If you use a dataset provided in a csv format, download the [csv_parser](csv_parser) folder, and in particular take a look at the [Reader](csv_parser/Reader.java) class to understand how to read rows of your dataset into Java.
 A very similar class will be provided to you as part of Assignment 7.